 Dr. Martin completed a one year internship in Detroit at Grace Hospital in 1965.
-After deciding he wanted to specialize, he did a four year residency in ear, nose and throat from 1965 to 1969, at Victoria Hospital, and St. Joseph’s Hospital, London.
-Upon returning to Chatham-Kent in 1970, Dr. Martin opened an otolaryngology practice, at 11 Grand Avenue West, Chatham.
+After deciding he wanted to specialize, he did a four year residency in ear, nose and throat from 1965 to 1969, at Victoria Hospital and St. Joseph’s Hospital in London, Ontario.
+Upon returning to Chatham-Kent in 1970, Dr. Martin opened an otolaryngology practice, at 11 Grand Avenue West in Chatham.

 Always very dedicated to his community, Dr. Martin was an ardent Mason, involved with the Chatham Valley Scottish Rite of Free Masonry, and he was a past member of the Rotary Club of Chatham.
 Dr. Martin served as the President of the Chatham Rotary Club from 1977-1978.
 In addition, he was a member of the Hospitallers of St. John and he was active in the Alumni Associations for both the University of Western Ontario, and the University of Guelph.
+Dr. Martin served as the President of the Kent County Medical Society in 1977 and 1978.
 Dr. Martin is also remembered for his generosity.
 He would regularly sponsor area secondary students through anonymous scholarships to help offset tuition and other university costs.

 In his spare time, Dr. Martin enjoyed the outdoors and loved to garden, hunt, and fish.
 He liked to spend time at his cottage, and boating on Mitchell’s Bay.
 He was an avid collector; and had extensive collections of stamps, fine wines, Canadian Eskimo Art and Canadian military memorabilia.

 Dr. Martin died on the 29th of November, 2006.
-Dr. Martin was buried at Riverview Cemetery in Wallaceburg, Ontario.
-He was survived by his children, Dr. Lawrence Victor Martin, Dayton Alex Martin, Scott T.R.
-Martin, Carolyn Martin, Emily Gail Martin and Jane Martin.
+Dr. Martin was buried at Riverview Cemetery in Wallaceburg.
+He is survived by his children; Dr. Lawrence Victor Martin (Brandy), Dayton Alex Martin (and grandson Connor), Scott T.R.
+Martin, Carolyn Martin (and grandson Thomas Martin), Emily Gail Martin (and granddaughter Claire Gunsar) and Jane Martin.